oreillyross/coding-patterns/README.md

 * [Leet code](https://leetcode.com/)
 * [Neet code](https://www.youtube.com/channel/UC_mYaQAE6-71rjSN6CeCA-g) A youtube channel from a a guy who is now a Google engineer who created videos in python of many Leet code challenges
 * [Algo.monster](https://algo.monster/) A site which distills essential algorithms, data structures and techniques for interviewing.
 Created by former Google engineers.
+* [Replit](https://replit.com/) A online IDE with some awesome capabilities and powerful online compiling and interpreting capabilities.
+Good for testing projects, proof of concept etc.

 ------------